top of page

 • The motorcycle has been sitting unregistered for years.

-During a VIN verification, a certified mobile VIN verifier or a DMV agent checks your motorcycle’s VIN against state and national databases to ensure it hasn’t been stolen, altered, or tampered with.
-This protects both the motorcycle owner and the state from fraud and theft.
+During a VIN verification, a certified mobile VIN verifier or a DMV agent checks your motorcycle’s VIN against state and national databases.
+This ensures it hasn’t been stolen, altered, or tampered with.
+Ultimately, this protects both the motorcycle owner and the state from fraud and theft.

 Why Mobile VIN Verifiers Are a Great Option

-If you’ve ever been to the DMV, you know the frustration of long wait times, confusing paperwork, and multiple trips just to get one thing done.
-That’s where mobile VIN verifiers come in!
+If you’ve ever visited the DMV, you know the struggles: long wait times, confusing paperwork, and multiple trips just to get one thing done.
+That’s where mobile VIN verifiers come to the rescue!

-A mobile VIN verification service offers convenience by coming directly to your location—whether at home, work, or a repair shop—to inspect your motorcycle.
-This saves you time, hassle, and the headache of dealing with the DMV’s busy schedule.
+A mobile VIN verification service offers convenience by coming directly to your location—whether at home, work, or a repair shop.
+This saves you time and hassle, sparing you the frustration of dealing with the DMV’s busy schedule.

-But there’s one key limitation: mobile VIN verifiers cannot verify motorcycles with engine changes.
+However, there’s one crucial limitation: mobile VIN verifiers cannot verify motorcycles with engine changes.
 Here’s why.

 How an Engine Change Affects a VIN Verification

-A motorcycle’s VIN is linked to its original engine when it leaves the factory.
-If you replace the engine, the new engine number must be documented with the DMV.
-Because engine swaps create a situation where the new engine’s history needs to be verified for legality, only the California DMV or CHP (California Highway Patrol) can complete a VIN verification on motorcycles with engine replacements.
+A motorcycle’s VIN is linked to its original engine from the factory.
+When you replace the engine, the new engine number must be documented with the DMV.
+Because engine swaps create situations that require verification for legality, only the California DMV or CHP (California Highway Patrol) can complete a VIN verification on motorcycles with engine replacements.

 Why Is This Rule in Place?

-The state enforces this rule to prevent fraud, theft, and tampering.
-Stolen motorcycles often have their engines swapped to avoid detection, so California has strict policies for verifying engine changes.
+This rule exists to prevent fraud, theft, and tampering.
+Stolen motorcycles often have their engines swapped to avoid detection.
+Therefore, California has strict policies for verifying engine changes.
 If you’ve replaced your motorcycle’s engine, you must go to the DMV or schedule a CHP appointment for a proper verification.

 Motorcycle Vin Verifications